Terms of engagement with Afghanistan

 (iv) Pakistan must build a political and economic partnership with Iran, Turkey and Russia.

-(v) Pakistan cannot depend on OIC support, therefore, it must build bilateral relations with Muslim countries, particularly in the East.
+(v) Pakistan cannot depend on OIC’s support.
+Therefore, it must build bilateral relations with the Muslim countries, particularly in the East.

-(vi) The role of the KSA and the Gulf States in Afghanistan context must be defined.
+(vi) The role of the KSA and the Gulf states in the Afghanistan context must be defined.

 (vii) None of the states should be accepted as brokers of peace for and on behalf of the United States.

+(a) It should focus on regional connectivity to have a coordinated regional approach.

 The issues identified are the periphery of a complex situation that engulfs the region.
-The concepts of encirclement of China, containment of Russia, Pakistan’s nuclear programme and hegemony of India can be the long term objectives for the region.
-Therefore, national narrative and political consensus are required.
-Such policy formulation is only possible through standing committees and parliament.
+The concepts of encirclement of China, containment of Russia, Pakistan’s nuclear programme and hegemony of India can be the long-term objectives for the region.
+Therefore, a national narrative and political consensus is required.
+Such policy formulation is only possible through standing committees and the parliament.